Passion Fruit Tea Starbucks Copycat Recipe

 Cool in the refrigerator for one hour.
 After the tea is cooled, add in lemonade and stir.

-If you want to get fancy, you can also garnish the side of the glass with a slice of lemon.
+As mentioned above, if you want to get fancy, you can also garnish the side of the glass with a slice of lemon, orange peel or mint leaves.
+The more natural flavors, the better – it’s such a refreshing drink, any time of day!

 I love copycat recipes because they give you the opportunity to experience your favorite foods and beverages right in your own home and you can make them for so much less, because a penny saved is a penny earned!